Immigrant-DE logoEmigrantDE

 11/5/2021, 8:06:21 AM

-Over two and a half weeks in Russia I needed a test or a vaccination certificate only once: right after arrival.
-The rest of the time in Moscow, Tyumen, and St. Petersburg no one ever asked me for any proof that I wasn’t sick; at best they checked my temperature at the entrance.
+Over two and a half weeks in Russia I needed a test or vaccination certificate only once: right after entering.
+The rest of the time in Moscow, Tyumen, and St. Petersburg no one ever asked for any proof that I wasn't sick; at best they checked my temperature at the entrance.
 During that time I was at a concert, in bars, and at tourist spots.
-And just before the lockdown, I was due to fly home.
-It went perfectly!
-The next test had to be done already to board the plane.
-And here I again warmly remembered how often people in Russia actually care about you, and how rarely that happens in Germany.
-I ran to the clinic in the evening, they promised results by 12 a.m. the next day.
-But it was late, and my plane departed at 12:10, and they weren’t sure that everything would be ready on time.
-The specialist started contacting the laboratory directly, with her superiors, worrying about me as she would about herself.
-In the end they marked my test as urgent, and the director gave his personal number, if I ever needed a printed copy, I could go to his friend who works at the airport.
-The result arrived at 9 a.m., no additional actions were required, and I used the number to write to the director “thank you.”
+And just before the lockdown, I had to fly home.
+I slipped right through!
+The next test had to be done for boarding the plane.
+And here I again warmly remembered how often in Russia people do care about you and how rarely in Germany.
+I rushed to the clinic in the evening; they promised results by 12 a.m. the next day.
+But it was late, and my plane departed at 12:10, and they weren't sure everything would be ready on time.
+The specialist started contacting the lab directly, with her supervisors, worrying about me as about herself.
+In the end they labeled my test as urgent, and the director gave his personal number, in case I ever needed a printed copy I could go to his friend working at the airport.
+The result came at 9 a.m., no additional actions were required, and I used the number to write to the director, “thank you.”
 After arriving in Germany you need to serve a 10-day quarantine.
-You can come out earlier if you take another test on the fifth day after arrival.
-But during my absence, even “rapid” tests became paid and now cost on average €25 (~ 2100 rubles).
-Since I don’t need to go to an office, and I don’t go anywhere much, I decided I would happily stay at home.
-And in your countries, what’s the situation with the coronavirus? #russia
+You can get out earlier if you take another test on the fifth day after arrival.
+But during my absence, even “rapid” tests became paid and now cost on average €25 (~2100 rubles).
+Since I don't need to go to the office, and I don't go anywhere much, I decided that I would happily sit at home.
+And in your countries what's the situation with the coronavirus? #russia